Table of Contents

 Ensure that your website doesn’t have thin content.
-Thin content can penalize your website and also can remove from Google indexing.
+Thin content can penalize your website and also can be removed from Google indexing.

-But in reality, word-count has no relation with thin content.
-Thin content is content that is not offering any value to your audience.
+But in reality, word count has no relation with thin content.
+Thin content is content that does not offer any value to your audience.
 Even if there are no words on a page, it could still be a high-quality page.
-Or a 10,000 words content could be the thin content.
+Or a 10,000-word content could be the thin content.

 There are no specific rules that describe a page having thin content.
 Thin content depends on the intent of the page.
 Is your content valuable?
 Does it provide any value?
 If not, then it will be thin content.

-On my own blogs and sites many pages have little content but they are still ranking higher and even during the Google updates (including major updates like Google Medic Update or recently rolled Google May 2020 Update) because those pages have different intent.
-Users visit them for a specific purpose and I’m offering that there.
+On my own blogs and sites, many pages have little content but they are still ranking higher even during the Google updates (including major updates like Google Medic Update or recently rolled Google core updates) because those pages fulfill the intent.

 Not agreeing yet?